stelmo/VibrioNatriegens/readme.md

 model = VibrioNatriegens.build_model()
 ```
 This model works well with the COBREXA package, and it can be used to simulate FBA, ec-FBA, and sRBA models.

+Note: this readme is automatically built using the script `scripts/readme.jl`.